ROS2WASM: Bringing the Robot Operating System to the Web: Related Works

 The closest analogue to ROS2WASM is the ROS on Web project~\cite{rosonweb}, which shares similar goals of enabling ROS nodes to run entirely within a browser by cross-compiling C++ code to WebAssembly and using web workers for internal communication.
 However, a significant limitation of ROS on Web is its closed-source nature, which restricts access to the implementation details.
 While the project indicates that it replaces the ROS 2 middleware with a custom design and employs web workers, the exact methods remain undisclosed.

 Another relevant project is the roswasm suite~\cite{roswasm_suite}, an open-source collection of libraries designed to assist in cross-compiling C++ ROS nodes to WebAssembly.
-Despite its active maintenance, the roswasm suite is primarily focused on the outdated ROS 1 distribution, limiting its applicability to ROS 2 users.
+However, the roswasm suite is primarily focused on the outdated ROS 1 distribution, limiting its applicability to ROS 2 users.